-Is the Sony a7R IV the best portrait photography camera for you?
-If you value portability, frequently use continuous shooting, need the ultra-high resolution, and/or want an all-around camera that excels at just about everything, then yes!
+Is the Sony a7R IV the best camera for portraits for you?
+If you value portability, frequently use continuous shooting, need the ultra-high-resolution, and/or want an all-around camera that excels at just about everything, then yes!

 If the price seems a little steep for you (just under $3500 camera body only), the previous generation Sony a7R III is now under $2500 and has more megapixels than the Canon 5D Mark IV that retails for near the same price.

 Sensor: Full-frame CMOS | Resolution: 31.7MP | Viewfinder Coverage: 100% | Monitor: 3,2-inch, 1.62 million dots | Autofocus: 61-points | Max frame rate: 7 fps | Video: 4K at 30p | Weight: 890g (31.39 oz)